GRESB/api-docs/source/includes/_energy-ratings.md

 ]
 ```

-### Create, Update and Remove Energy Rating
+### Create, Update and Remove Energy Ratings

-Previously, participants could submit only one energy rating per asset.
-As per the 2024 Standard Changes, asset data entry form will be accomodating the submission of **multiple energy ratings per asset**, facilitating more accurate reporting especially meant for residential units.

-Unlike the previous structure where energy ratings were reported under the objects "energy_rating_id" and "energy_rating_size" in the annual_data array, they will now be nencapsulated within their own array, outside the `annual_data`, similar to Building Certifications.

-To add an energy rating to an asset, send a request to `/entities/{entity_id}/assets/{asset_id}` using PATCH method.
-Energy ratings are no longer posted annually as outlined in the data dictionary.
-Each energy rating has to have an ID and a size specified in order to be valid.
+Just like building certifications, it is possible to report multiple energy ratings per asset.
+Encapsulate all the energy ratings in the `energy_ratings` array and submit to `/entities/{entity_id}/assets/{asset_id}`.
+Each energy rating has to have an `energy_rating_id` and a `size` specified in order to be valid.

-New format of the payload is exemplified with the sample JSON on the side:

-Energy ratings can be updated with the corresponding `energy_rating_id` and removed by setting the related fields to `null`.
+A unique ID will be returned when the energy rating is created for the first time.
+Returned ID can then be referenced to update and delete the record: `energy_ratings: [{ "id": 123456, "_destroy": "1" }]`

 ```shell
 curl https://api.gresb.com/api/v1/entities/{{entity_id}}/assets/{{asset_id}}
 ```
-> PATCH Request:
+> Request:

 ```json
 {